 - Identify and resolve conflicts between the preservation of cultural resources and alternative land uses; and

 - Integrate the management of cultural resources and relevant data into public and private land management and development processes.

-As stated in Section 707 of the Clackamas County Zoning Ordinance, a site, structure or object may be zoned Historic Landmark if it is listed on the National Register of Historic Places or if it is rated as "significant" under the County's procedure for evaluating historic resources under the specific architectural, environmental and historic association criteria.
+As stated in Section 707 of the Clackamas County Zoning Ordinance, a site, structure, or object may be zoned Historic Landmark if it is listed on the National Register of Historic Places or if it is rated as "significant" using the County's procedure for evaluating historic resources under the specific architectural, environmental, and historic association criteria.
 A site or structure must receive 40 or more points under the following criteria to be considered for Historic Landmark status:

 - It is a good, or early, example of a particular material or method of construction.